MiaMiya/tweet_classification/reports/README.md

 > Answer:

 We used the following services:
-- Engine.
+- Compute Engine.
 To train our model on a virtual machine.
 - Bucket.
 To store our data and models in the cloud.
 - Cloud Build (with Triggers).
 To automatically create new images, when GutHub changes were pushed.
 - Container Registry.
 To store our images.